PathoGenOmics-Lab/snpick/README.md

 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->
 <div align="center">
-get_MNV is developed with ❤️ by:
+SNPick is developed with ❤️ by:
 <table>
   <tr>
     <td align="center">